-Whether you're going for a big long run in the park on your lunch break or decided to sign up for an Iron Man, triathlons require lots of intense training that will push your body to the limit.
+Whether you're going for a big run in the park on your lunch break or you've decided to sign up for an Iron Man, triathlons require lots of intense training that will push your body to the limit.
 If you thought marathon training was hard, this is a whole new level of putting your body through agony.

 Thankfully, you don't have to put in the laps and miles completely alone.
 There's plenty of wearable tech to give you a helping hand during those early morning or lunchtime sessions.